TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab4.md

 You need to submit your MiniJava project with a pull request against branch `assignment4` on GitHub.
 Your GitHub repository contains a step-by-step procedure how to file such a request.
-As part of your submission, we ask you to provide a short paragraph explaining some choices you made in your implementation in `MiniJava/README.md`.

 The deadline for submission is October 8, 23:59.
 {: .notice .notice-warning}